sungnga/practice/reactjs/1-indecision-app/src/playground/README.md

 - ```export const square = (x) => x * x;```

 To import the named exports:
--Inside the file that wants to use the named exports, import the named exports inside the curly braces and provide the path to the file
+- Inside the file that wants to use the named exports, import the named exports inside the curly braces and provide the path to the file
 - ```import { square, add } from './utils.js'```
 - Only import the named exports you want to use.
 No need to import them all
 - Make sure the name in the import/export match each other